mmilano/SidePanelCollapse/README.md

 # The Demos

 There are two demo sites included in the source code to showcase using the library in different ways: simple, and advanced.

+**The demos are intended to be a source of ideas and inspirations, not canon.** They are only example designs that use SidePanelCollapse, and are starting points for your own implementation.

 ## Building the Demos